 Koh Samui holidays

-The geological make-up of the island seals the deal for most visitors.
-Thick jungle quilts the interiors, while white beaches and tall palms fringe the coastline.
-The towns of Koh Samui have a distinctly Thai feel, with street food stalls stacked up behind their beaches, and Buddhist temples tucked away in the backstreets.
+Koh Samui’s geological make-up seals the deal for most visitors.
+Its thick jungle interiors form a backdrop for white beaches and tall palms which fringe the coastline.
+The towns on the island have a distinctly Thai feel, with street food stalls buddying up with the beaches, and Buddhist temples to explore.
+The Big Buddha Temple’s the most famous here, while Wat Plai Laem is best-known for its distinctive mix of Thai and Chinese architecture.

 Popular hotels in Koh Samui